Bosma arhinia microphthalmia syndrome: Genetics

-Bosma arhinia microphthalmia syndrome is primarily caused by mutations in the SMCHD1 gene, which encodes a protein involved in gene silencing during embryonic development and is particularly important to the development of the head and facial features.
-These mutations are typically de novo and occur in the N-terminal GHKL-type ATPase domain, suggesting a gain-of-function effect that disrupts normal nasal and ocular development.
-BAMS follows an autosomal dominant inheritance pattern, meaning a single mutated copy of the SMCHD1 gene can cause the disorder.
-While SMCHD1 is the primary gene implicated, other unknown genetic factors may also contribute to the condition's severity.
+Bosma arhinia microphthalmia syndrome is primarily caused by de novo mutations in the N-terminal GHKL-type ATPase domain of the SMCHD1 gene, which encodes a protein that regulates chromatin structure and gene silencing during embryogenesis and is important for craniofacial development.
+The mutations are thought to produce a gain-of-function effect that disrupts normal nasal and ocular development.
+BAMS follows an autosomal dominant inheritance pattern, so a single mutated copy of SMCHD1 can cause the disorder.